Kent Trading Standards Checked Scheme

 The annual price for Membership is stated on the Trading Standards Checked website, www.kent.gov.uk/tschecked.

 Our service offers peace of mind to consumers and as part of the process to join our scheme there is a rigorous system of vetting checks we carry out.
-These checks are unique to Trading Standards and provide consumers with confidence when trading with our Trading Standards Checked businesses.
+These checks are unique to Trading Standards and are designed to provide consumers with confidence when trading with our Trading Standards Checked businesses.

 The cost of Membership includes:

-• Checks carried out by KCC on the business and the business owners and /or directors
+• Checks carried out by KCC on the business and the business owners and /or directors.

-• Listing in an exclusive ‘Trading Standards Checked’ online directory
+• Listing in an exclusive ‘Trading Standards Checked’ online directory.

-• Use of ‘Trading Standards Checked’ logo with unique ID to display on company vehicle, website and paperwork
+• Use of ‘Trading Standards Checked’ logo with unique ID to display on company vehicle, website and paperwork.

 • Dedicated member webpage on www.kent.gov.uk/tschecked.

-• Access to a personal trader account
+• Access to a personal trader account.

-• Access to free Trading Standards compliant paperwork
+• Access to free Trading Standards compliant paperwork.

-• Relevant Business Alerts
+• Relevant Business Alerts.

-• Customer call back requests sent directly to the trader (trader can choose to switch this function off)
+• Customer call back requests sent directly to the trader (trader can choose to switch this function off).

 8. Renewal of membership